With Gratitude To Our Endowed Named Scholar Award Donors

 University Matched Endowments

 This is a new matching fund strategy that creates endowments to fund ARCS Scholar Awards in perpetuity.
 The donor contributes $100,000, while OHSU, OSU or UO match with $50,000, and the Oregon Chapter contributes an amount determined by the board.
 Fourteen (14) university matched endowments (UME) have been established since 2015.
+The number indicates how many scholars have been funded.

 Kathleen & Bob Ames - OSU, College of Engineering